alexandros84/n_2_w/README.md

 --Convert numeric data into friendly, human-like verbal expressions that match the occasion!

+N2W or number_to_word, is a ruby gem that allows you to transform numeric data into verbal expressions.

+The way that we express numbers verbally (or the way that we choose to iterate phonetically numerical data --whatever you prefer!) differs from one occasion to another, according to our intention and purpose.
+This ruby gem is all about giving your rails app, the ability to express large volumes of numerical data in words, in a way that sounds more natural.

+This might be useful to people for example who have a large database of phone numbers and they use .erb and tts technology in order to communicate this information with their clients.
+This might be also useful to people who work with educational tts resources and they want to have scientific data (float readings, co-ordinates or no. of pages) read out loud during a presentation, in a more human-like manner than a single digit after the other.

+Finally, this might be useful in order to communicate various other data types with a more or less standard format, like zips post codes, ISBN's and twelve || sixteen digit activation tokens.

+This facility already includes class methods for the explicit expression of the following numerical data structures and is scheduled to feature the options marked with a # in the near future:

+Integers (0..999*10**48), takes either a string or an integer.
+--Soon to come: Floats/Scientific measurements Telephone numbers (international, local, mobile and 800 numbers)-->this feature uses regexes to discover phonetic patterns in your data to make tel numbers more memorable!
+--Soon to come: Zips && Post Codes
+--Soon to come: Pages
+--Soon to come: Checks
+--Soon to come: Co-ordinates
+--Soon to come: ISBNs
+--Soon to come: Pay_as_you_go mobile telephony activation codes --Soon to come: An explaining facility on how big is that number, with examples drawn by science ##feel free to contribute on this one as long as you are willing and able to cross-reference!

 ## Installation

 Add this line to your application's Gemfile: